mitsuba-renderer/drjit/docs/unused/dynamic.rst

 .. note::

-    In contrast to all array types discussed so far, a :cpp:class:`enoki::DynamicArray` instance *should not* be part of an arithmetic expression.
+    In contrast to all array types discussed so far, a :cpp:class:`drjit::DynamicArray` instance *should not* be part of an arithmetic expression.
 For instance, the following will compile and yield the expected result, but this style of using dynamic arrays is disouraged.